"Dear children,

 His response:

-to Brian, Jon, Eric, me
+"to Brian, Jon, Eric, me

 Elders of CCC,

-I just received this email from Savannah.
-I did not solicit this from her.
-I am sending this to you as I want to have full disclosure as you conduct this investigation.
+this from her.
+I am sending this to you as I want to have full disclosure as

-In my 27 years of parenting, this is the only time I can say that I may have been guilty of what may be deemed physical abuse, even though he was in the end unharmed.
+that I may have been guilty of what may be deemed physical abuse, even though

-Savannah makes a statement, ' When abusers abuse, they forfeit their rights to any relationship, whether it be emotional, physical, or sexual abuse.'
-I vehemently deny any sexual abuse and I ask that Savannah confirm this immediately.
+sexual abuse.'
+I vehemently deny any sexual abuse and I ask that Savannah

 In Christ,